buildingSMART/documents-API/README.md

 }
 ```

+In this example, there is just a single document being uploaded.
+The server has, in the `upload_file_parts` array, specified that this has to be uploaded in two chunks.

 ##### 3.3.2.2.5.
 Binary File Upload

 In the previous step, the client has received instructions how to upload the binary data of the files.
-The file to upload had two entries in the `upload_file_parts` array, meaning that the upload has to be split into two parts.
+The following actions must be performed for each document in the returned `documents_to_upload` array and their `upload_file_parts` elements.
-A single upload part looks like this:
+A single upload file part looks like this:

 ```json
 {